 Recipe

-From Yannick Colombie, the fig, roasted in reduced Banyuls vinegar, refreshed with a lemony cow's curd & muscovado niac .
+From Yannick Colombie, the fig, roasted with reduced Banyuls vinegar, refreshed with lemony cow's milk curd & muscovado niacin .

 • 100 g of sugar